 - Always close your project on any device you are using, before you open the project on another device.

 When a project is created with the Sync to Creative Cloud preference enabled, Premiere Rush creates optimized media and saves it to a folder in your Creative Cloud account.
-Unlike iOS, the Premiere Rush desktop application does not sync, upload, or download media, but instead creates optimized files that can be imported on other devices.
+Unlike mobile, the Premiere Rush desktop application does not sync, upload, or download media, but instead creates optimized files that can be imported on other devices.

 To ensure that syncing occurs smoothly, follow these guidelines: